 - Built-in loan calculator to help pay off debt

 YNAB — also known as You Need a Budget — is a comprehensive, zero-based budgeting app that breaks down your spending and earnings into granular details.
-We love the features in YNAB, but the interface can be more intimidating than other budgeting apps that hold your hand throughout the process.
+We love the features in YNAB, but the interface can be more intimidating than those of other budgeting apps that hold your hand throughout the process.

 If you want to dive into the nitty gritty of your personal finances, YNAB is one of the best apps you can download — seriously, it could be life changing.
 YNAB connects to your bank accounts to automatically import your transactions and syncs in real time across multiple devices.
 You can start budgeting on your phone, then pick up where you left off on a tablet or computer.